Entrepreneurs serving Afghan expats see good times ending

 While the Taliban had bought only their own austere brand of oppression, Afghanistan's new freedoms saw businesses flourish, transforming Kabul from a city of empty, pot-holed streets and ruined suburbs into one of bustling shops and car-choked roads.

-D'Cruz and his restaurant caught the investment wave as more than $50 billion dollars in reconstruction money flooded in, but now, like others, he is preparing for a receding tide, taking businesses with it.
+D'Cruz and his restaurant caught the investment wave as more than $50 billion (32.06 billion pounds) dollars in reconstruction money flooded in, but now, like others, he is preparing for a receding tide, taking businesses with it.

 As one of many foreign investors who offers expatriates a taste of comforts they enjoyed at home, D'Cruz employed Indian chefs and imported his foods from India to inject authenticity to his dimly lit restaurant.